Sheffield Advocacy Hub

 - Adults (over 18)

 Sheffield Advocacy Hub is the single point of contact for all independent advocacy in Sheffield.
-They run in partnership between Citizens Advice Sheffield, Cloverleaf Advocacy and Disability Sheffield.
+They run in partnership between Citizens Advice Sheffield, Cloverleaf Advocacy, Disability Sheffield and SACMHA.

 An advocate is someone who can support you to express your views and wishes, and help you stand up for your rights.
 Mind have produced an article called ‘Advocacy in Mental Health’ which can help you understand more about their role.